ellie/notes/content/posts/social media and social life.md

 In an ideal world, tech wouldn't have such a grip on our lives.
 But there's certainly compromises we can make, without having to go all out and delete everything.

-Who knows - maybe in a few months I'll publish something titled "deleting it all".